Wednesday 12th August 3:30pm - 7:30pm

 The most challenging areas - the area immediately above the quarry cliff faces (Area 3A) and the cliff faces (Area 3B) – was awarded to specialist rope access bush regeneration contractors, The Good Bush People, who are highly experienced with dangerous and challenging sites.
 Their task was to control the weeds growing on the edge of the cliff face and on the benches and in crevices across the almost sheer quarry faces, while suspended from ropes.
 Work commenced in March 2015 and concluded in January 2016 and some additional work was completed in 2017.

-Council undertook detailed mapping of the weed infestations on the cliff faces using a binocular-based survey technique, to guide the initial tender process and inform the contractor.
+Detailed mapping of the weed infestations on the cliff faces using a binocular-based survey technique was undertaken by Council to guide the initial tender process.

-Though not as dangerous as the cliff faces themselves, the areas of loose rubble ‘scree’ slopes below the cliff faces are also hazardous and challenging with many significant risks for the unwary.
+Though not as dangerous as the cliff faces themselves, the areas of loose rubble ‘scree’ slopes below the cliff faces are also hazardous and challenging with many significant risks.
 Weed control on these slopes (areas 3D, 3E, 3F, 3G, 3H & 3J) was awarded to a second specialist rope access bush regeneration contractor, Total Earth Care.

-Total Earth Care commenced work at the site in January 2015 targeting woody weeds, viny weeds (predominately English Ivy) and herbaceous weeds, completing their contract in February 2016.
+Total Earth Care commenced work at the site in January 2015 targeting woody weeds, scramblers and climbers (predominately English Ivy) and herbaceous weeds, completing their contract in February 2016.

 A third specialist rope access contractor, Toolijooa Environmental Restoration, was contracted to work on other loose gravel slopes undertaking both primary weed control and secondary (follow-up) weed control.
 Toolijooa is not new to the Mt Gibraltar site having undertaken contracts on adjacent loose gravel slopes over the previous two years.
 Toolijooa commenced work in February 2015, supported by a grant from South East Local Land Services.
 See SELLS project area map (PDF 930Kb).
 Note that area 4-2 on the map was not included in this contract.